2019 DHB Telehealth Survey

 Following are the key findings from the survey.

-There were over 300 responses about telehealth benefits from DHB staff either currently involved in or planning telehealth services.
+There were more than 300 responses about telehealth benefits from district health board staff either currently involved in or planning telehealth services.
 They endorsed the internationally recognised benefits of telehealth and said the benefits that they anticipated were realised including:

 - reduction in travel time and costs for patients and clinicians (the most frequently cited benefit).